 As the author has previously stated in this text European countries have not acknowledged sharia law in their domestic legal texts, still sharia law is being applied in a sense.
-When legislation does not give a straight answer to a legal question is the proper procedure to find the answer from secondary sources of law.
-In EU the naming scheme is a bit different and EU standard is the categorization and definition we will be using, the two main sources of EU law primary and secondary sources as e-justice.
-Europe describes them: "Primary law is constituted by treaties laying down the legal framework of the European Union.
-Secondary law is composed of legal
+When legislation does not give a straight answer to a legal question is the proper procedure to find the answer from secondary sources of law.26In EU the naming scheme is a bit different and EU standard is the categorization and definition we will be using, the two main sources of EU law primary and secondary sources as e-justice.
+Europe describes them:'' Primary law is constituted by treaties laying down the legal framework of the European Union.
+Secondary law is composed of legal instruments based on these treaties, such as regulations, directives, decisions and agreements.
+In addition, there are general principles of EU law, the case law developed by the European Court of Justice and international law.27

-&lt;sup>24Brems, E. (2005).Conflicting Human Rights: An Exploration in the Context of the Right to a Fair Trial in the European Convention for the Protection of Human Rights and Fundamental Freedoms. - Human Rights Quarterly Vol. 27, No. 1, 294-326.
+24Brems, E. (2005).Conflicting Human Rights: An Exploration in the Context of the Right to a Fair Trial in the European Convention for the Protection of Human Rights and Fundamental Freedoms. - Human Rights Quarterly Vol. 27, No. 1, 294-326.

-&lt;sup>25 Thornberry, P. (1993).
+25 Thornberry, P. (1993).
 International Law and the Rights of Minorities, Oxford: Oxford University Press.

-&lt;sup>26Norman, D. (2011).
-Law and religion in Europe: A comparative introduction.
+26Norman, D. (2011).Law and religion in Europe: A comparative introduction.
 Oxford: Oxford University Press.